rfitzp/TJ/Program/Plots/README.md

 ## RMP coils:

 	- Psix.py          - Plots poloidal harmonics of RMP at plasma boundary
 	- Chi.py           - Plots RMP drives at rational surfaces
 	- Rmp.py           - Plots ideal response of plasma to RMP
-	- Rmp1.py        - Plots kth poloidal harmonics of ideal response of plasma to
+	- Rmp1.py          - Plots kth poloidal harmonics of ideal response of plasma to RMP
-	   		    RMP
 	- Psir.py          - Plots psi components of ideal response of plasma to RMP in R, Z plane
 	- PsiZr.py         - Plots psi and Z components of ideal response of plasma to
 	   		      RMP in R, Z plane
+        - PsiRmpSurface.py - Plots RMP data on plasma boundary
+	- Gamma.py         - Plots expansions of Psi_x and Psi^rmp at plasma boundary
+	  		      in terms of ideal eigenfunctions

 ## Resonant layers: